mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ### Deploy CCM

-Hetzner Cloud requires a modified Cloud Controller Manager (CCM).
-The community provides a modified version of Kubernetes CCM for the Hetzner API.
+Hetzner Cloud requires a Cloud Controller Manager (CCM) to work specifically with Hetzner.
 This Hetzner CCM is also available via Helm and will be deployed like the CNI solution.

 ```bash
 $ helm repo add syself https://charts.syself.com

 "syself" has been added to your repositories

 $ helm upgrade --install ccm syself/ccm-hcloud \